Believing God

 But most are at a loss to explain the rest of the real world around them.
 When plans go wrong, when stuff happens, when tragedy strikes, they are the first ones to turn to anything but God alone to resolve their problems.

 Over time, men grew reluctant to attribute all the good things to God.
-In their minds, the God of all creation, the I Am That I Am, is not all that, at least not anymore, not to them.
+In their minds, the God of all creation, the I AM THAT I AM, is not all that, at least not anymore, not to them.
 He may have been at one time, back in olden days, back when He interacted directly with men, back when men may have really needed Him.
 Apparently everything changed: Men grew wise in their own eyes and their inventions, and their imaginings of technology, science, wealth and political power replaced their need for God.
-Men stepped up and reverence for God took a back seat, growing quieter and quieter.
+Men stepped forward and reverence for God took a back seat, His voice growing quieter and quieter.
 God didn't smite them all dead, so they grew bolder in their replacement of Him.

-Idolatry is the replacement of God with anything but God.
+The replacement of God with anything but God is called idolatry.
 Yesterday's idolatry is often associated with bowing down before stone, wood, plaster, plastic or paper faces and figurines, bearing bowls of fruit, chanting and/or offering up meaningful words.
 And virgins.
 Today's idolatry is more sophisticated, and much better suited to science-based and evidence-based minds.
-And don't let let anyone fool you: virgins still get sacrificed.
+And don't let anyone fool you: virgins still get sacrificed.
 Just maybe not in volcanos.

-Many prefer to believe in a god who exists primarily to enrich their less-than-inordinately-wealthy (aka, impoverished) lives.
+Many prefer to believe in a god who exists primarily to enrich their less-than-inordinately-wealthy (mistakenly thought of as "impoverished") lives.
 For special, religious reasons, this god requires financial investment (it is necessary to give in order to get), and investors are promised spectacular returns on their investments.
 He (along with his Earthly representative team) is most eager and willing to accept your financial contributions while you plan for your future.
 You can expect high yields; a harvest plentiful enough to care for all your needs with plenty of surplus to satisfy all of your desires, as well.
 You deserve it, after all, being the King's kids!

-Others may not be as concerned about the monetary aspects, as they may already have their houses and lands, offshore accounts, 401ks and IRAs, etc. They wish for emotional involvement and support from a god.
-Their god is more caring and involved in interpersonal affairs.
-He specializes in seeing things their way, from their perspective, and fully upholds their rights... and their feelings... and loves them just the way they are.
+Others may not be as concerned about what they can get from a god they want to believe in, as they may already have their houses and lands, offshore accounts, 401ks and IRAs, etc. They wish for emotional involvement and support from their god, a god who is more caring and involved in interpersonal affairs.
+He specializes in seeing things their way, from their perspective, and fully upholds their rights... and their feelings... and loves them just the way they are!
 Their god will never expect anything extraordinary from them.
 Not ever.

-It is a rather brilliant belief system as it permits one to quasi-believe in any god of one's own imaginings while still loosely or directly assigning causation and/or credit to one's institutions of choice.
-In other words: one doesn't have to believe God to believe in (a) god.
+It is a rather brilliant belief system as it permits one to quasi-believe in any god of one's own imaginings while still loosely (or even directly) assigning causation and/or credit to one's institutions of choice.
+In other words: one doesn't have to actually believe God to believe in (a) god.

 For example, if the loving god I believe in wouldn't harm a fly, when a fly is harmed and someone accosts me with questions as rude as, "How can your loving god harm a fly?" and "Why would a loving god let such bad things happen to flies?", I can sound confident and self-righteous in my ludicrous non-answer by saying, "My loving god didn't harm any flies!
 He wasn't involved!"
 When people then look at me, the one who claims to believe in (a) god, as if I have lost my mind, I can attempt to recover my credibility and appear to be more sophisticated by adding, "The god I believe in, the one not responsible for the fly harming event, has allowed the fly harming event to occur for reasons we don't understand.
 You'll see: these are things that he will later use for the good of the flies."